LayoutXML/Twelveish/README.md

 * 5 capitalization options
 * 12 and 24 hour digital and word clock formats
 * show/hide almost any info (digital and word clocks, date, battery percentage, complication) with different combinations both for active and ambient modes
-* 11 languages (Dutch, English, Finnish, German, Greek, Hungarian, Italian, Lithuanian, Norwegian, Russian and Spanish)
+* 14 languages (Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Lithuanian, Norwegian, Portuguese, Russian, Spanish and Swedish)
 * 11 fonts that are compatible with all languages
 * Wear OS (Android Wear) 1.5 and above support
 * Chin (flat tire) support